Police Say They’re ‘Pissed Off’ That Jussie Smollett Was Motivated By Money To Stage Attack

 Police held a news conference on Thursday, after actor Jussie Smollett was arrested and charged with felony disorderly conduct for filing a false police report.
-During the conference, Chicago police superintendent Eddie Johnson revealed that his department was “pissed off” at the Empire actor — after they realized that he allegedly staged the attack because he was unhappy with how much he was making on the show.
+During the conference, Chicago police superintendent Eddie Johnson revealed that his department was “pissed off” at the Empire actor — after they realized that he allegedly staged the attack because he was unhappy with how much he was making on the show, according to CNN.

 “When we discovered the actual motive, quite frankly, it pissed everybody off because we have to invest valuable resources,” Johnson said.